Extremal sequences for a weighted zero-sum constant: Introduction

-\begin{defn} Let $A$ be a subset of $\Z_n\setminus \{0\}$ and let $k=C_A(n)$.
-Then, by the definition of $C_A(n)$, there exists a sequence $S$ in $\Z_n$ of length $k-1$ which has no $A$-weighted zero-sum subsequence of consecutive terms.
-We will call such a sequence an $A$-extremal sequence. \end{defn}
+\begin{definition} Let $A\su R$ and let $k=C_A(M)$.
+Suppose $k\geq 2$.
+Then there exists a sequence $S$ in $M$ of length $k-1$ which has no $A$-weighted zero-sum subsequence of consecutive terms.
+We will call such a sequence an {\it $A$-extremal sequence}. \end{definition}

+We consider the ring $\Z_n$ as a module over itself and for $A\su\Z_n$, we let $C_A(n)$ denote $C_A(\Z_n)$.
+We observe that when $n\geq 2$ and $0\notin A$, we have $C_A(n)\geq 2$.
+In this paper we study the $A$-extremal sequences for the $\Z_n$-module $\Z_n$.
+Such sequences were studied in \cite{AMP} in the context of the weighted Davenport constant.

-{\it Remark}: If we permute the terms of an $A$-extremal sequence, then we may not get an $A$-extremal sequence.
-For example, when $A=\{1,-1\}$ and $S:(2,1,2)$ is a sequence in $\Z_4$, then $S$ does not have any $A$-weighted zero-sum subsequence of consecutive terms.
-Also, from Corollary 3 of $\cite{SKS}$, we have $C_A(4)=4$ and so $S$ is an $A$-extremal sequence.
-Clearly, $(1,2,2)$ is not an $A$-extremal sequence in $\Z_4$.
+\begin{remark} If we permute the terms of an $A$-extremal sequence, then we may not get an $A$-extremal sequence.
+For example, the sequence $S=(2,1,2)$ in $\Z_4$ does not have any $A$-weighted zero-sum subsequence of consecutive terms where $A=\{1,-1\}$.
+Also, from Corollary 3 of $\cite{SKS}$ we have $C_A(4)=4$ and so $S$ is an $A$-extremal sequence.
+Clearly $(1,2,2)$ is not an $A$-extremal sequence in $\Z_4$. \end{remark}